berkeleybop/berkeleybop.github.io/best_practice.md

        - working on "invisible" branches.
 ALWAYS make a PR, ALWAYS push.
 You can mark as draft!
 - use GitHub Milestones to plan releases
 - use GitHub Releases to tag versions and attach binaries
+    - use semver
+    - use the auto-generate release notes feature (corollary: write informative PR titles and never commit on main)
 - use GitHub Pages for simple static content and documentation
     - prefer the `docs/` directory option
 - use GitHub Projects ("project boards") for coordinating issues and PRs